TIBCOSoftware/snappydata/docs/programming_guide/working_with_hadoop_yarn_cluster_manager.md

 # Working with Hadoop YARN Cluster Manager

-SnappyData as such can not managed be Yarn cluster manager.
-However you can start Spark cluster with Yarn cluster manager, which can interact with SnappyData cluster in connector mode.
+The SnappyData embedded cluster uses its own cluster manager and as such cannot be managed using the YARN cluster manager.
+However, you can start the Spark cluster with the YARN cluster manager, which can interact with the SnappyData cluster in the [Smart Connector Mode](../affinity_modes/connector_mode.md).

+!!!
+Note:
 	We assume that Apache Hadoop and YARN are already installed, and you want to bring in SnappyData cluster to work with YARN.

-You need to set, following environment variables -
+You need to set the following environment variables:

 ```scala
 export HADOOP_CONF_DIR=$HADOOP_HOME/etc/hadoop